 But, you get what you pay for and for top class nannies, you’ll pay top dollar.
 A nanny’s weekly wage might not be dissimilar to your salary or your partner’s.

 As you’re employing the nanny, you’ll be responsible for sorting out their tax and national insurance contributions.

 How do I find a Nanny?

-Again, you can’t get better than a word-of- mouth recommendation but this may be difficult to come by and if a family has found a nanny they’re happy with its unlikely they’ll want to let them go.
+Again, you can’t get better than a word-of-mouth recommendation but this may be difficult to come by.
+After all, if a family has found a nanny they’re happy with it’s unlikely they’ll want to let them go.

-So the way forward to finding your very own Mary Poppins is by a reputable agency (who will charge a fee for using them).
+So the way forward is to find your very own Mary Poppins from a reputable agency (who will charge a fee for using them).
 There are scores of nanny agencies on the web but if you contact The Recruitment and Employment Confederation they can provide details of reputable nanny agencies in your area.
 Call them on 0207 009 2100 or email firstname.lastname@example.org

 Agencies are responsible for vetting their employees and checking they have the relevant experience, qualifications and references.
 Always check that this has been done.

 Phone up the agency you like the sound of for a chat about your requirements.
 They’ll understand any anxieties you have about hiring a nanny as they’ve seen it all before!